 Neighborhoods with similar ambience: O’Connor is somewhat similar to the Barney Park area of Fair Oaks, with it large old houses located not far from tired commercial and apartment buildings.

+Smaller post-World War II tract homes, usually entry-level.
 Look here if you want an (often) generously-sized lot in an affordable area close to downtown.

 Boundaries: Santa Monica, Middlefield, Coleman, Willow